simonhtet10/Closed-Loop-Buck-Converter/README.md

 ### Measurement Methodology

-Loop gain was measured by a Middlebrook voltage injection - a 100Ω resistor inserted in series between the output node and the compesnator's input network, with the AD2's waveform generator injecting a small AC disturbance through a DC blocking capacitor.
+Loop gain was measured by a Middlebrook voltage injection - a 100Ω resistor inserted in series between the output node and the compensator's input network, with the AD2's waveform generator injecting a small AC disturbance through a DC blocking capacitor.
 The Network Analyzer sweeps thsi injection and computes the ratio of the two probe channels, yielding gain and phase versus frequency directly.

 Middlebrook injection requires the impedance looking backward from the injection point to be much smaller than the impedance looking forward.
 The output impedance can be derived from the load regulation measurement, is approximately 74mΩ, while the forward impedance into the compensator is approximately 10kΩ.
 The 100Ω injection sits between them, being approximately 1350 times larger and 100 times smaller respectively.
 100Ω in series with 10kΩ introduces a 1% shift in the feedback divider's upper leg, which has a calculated effect of 25mV on the DC operating point.

 The measurement's linearity was verified by repeating the Bode sweep at half the amplitude.
-Phase at crossover frequency matched to within 0.5° between the two truns, confirming that the loop was not being driven into duty-cycle clipping.
+Phase at crossover frequency matched to within 0.5° between the two turns, confirming that the loop was not being driven into duty-cycle clipping.

 One thing worth noting for reproducing this measurement: both compensator input branches must be moved to the injection node.
 Leaving either branch fed directly from the output never breaks the loop and the measurement returns unity gain with zero phase shift.